dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 		-out_line_type CTC,CTS,MPR

 To evaluate Rapid Weakening (RW) by setting "-rirw_thresh <=-30".
-To stratify your results by lead time, you could add "-by LEAD" option.
+To stratify your results by lead time, you could add the "-by LEAD" option.

 .. code-block:: none